Classical and consecutive pattern avoidance in rooted forests: Forest-Wilf equivalences

 To prove \cref{thm:westbijection}, we will show that $\alpha$ and $\beta$ restrict to inverse maps $F_n(\widetilde\tau)\to F_n(\tau)$ and $F_n(\tau)\to F_n(\widetilde\tau)$, respectively.
 Slightly abusing the notation, we will still refer to the restricted maps by $\alpha$ and $\beta$.

-\begin{proof}[Proof of \cref{thm:westbijection}] We show that $\alpha\colon F_n(\widetilde\tau)\to F_n(\tau)$ and $\beta\colon F_n(\tau)\to F_n(\widetilde\tau)$ are inverse maps.
-Let $F\in F_n(\tau)$; we claim $\alpha(\beta(F))=F$.
+\begin{proof}[Proof of \cref{thm:westbijection}] Let $F\in F_n(\tau)$; we claim $\alpha(\beta(F))=F$.
 It suffices to show that for any special vertex $v$ of $F$, if we antishuffle each special strict ancestor of $v$, in breadth-first search order, then the label of $v$ becomes the largest among its descendants.
 If this is true, then each shuffle in $\alpha$ exactly undoes one antishuffle in $\beta$.
 But since $F$ initially avoided $\tau$, this was true in $F$, and the relative order of the labels of the subtree rooted at $v$ is preserved by each shuffle, so it remains true.

 Similarly, to show that $\beta(\alpha(F))=F$ for any $F\in F_n(\widetilde\tau)$, we show that for any special vertex $v$ of $F$, if we shuffle each special strict descendant of $v$, in reverse breadth-first search order, then the label of $v$ becomes the smallest label $y$ among the label set of the subtree rooted at $v$ such that $v$ would still be special if $v$ were labeled with $y$.
 Since $F$ initially avoided $\widetilde\tau$, this must have been true in $F$, and then since both the label of $v$ and the label set of the subtree rooted at $v$ have not changed, it must still be true.
 Thus, $\alpha,\beta$ are inverse maps. \end{proof}